meteosci/vue-maplibre/docs/en-US/component/layer-native.md

 :::

-## Draw GeoJSON points
+## Draw vector datas

-:::demo Use VmLayerNative component to draw points from a GeoJSON collection to a map.
+:::demo Use VmLayerNative component to draw points from a GeoJSON collection to a map; add a vector source to map.

-layer-native/geojson-points
+layer-native/vector

 :::